Private banks work wonders to lure the super-rich

 But as entrepreneur clients start to outnumber heirs and heiresses, who tend to have a different outlook, Coutts is spending more time, effort and money satisfying a thirst for intellectual "entertainment" and high-level networking in a business world where success increasingly depends as much on 'who you know' as 'what you know'.

-A new thought leadership series called Futurescope has been designed to help the bank's entrepreneurial customers analyze future macroeconomic issues and identify moneymaking opportunities in this decade and the next.
+A new thought leadership series called Futurescope has been designed to help the bank's entrepreneurial customers analyse future macroeconomic issues and identify moneymaking opportunities in this decade and the next.

 "Our clients can buy whatever they want for the most part.
 What they cannot buy - which is also what they really need - is to connect with people like them, to hear new ideas.
 The experience is far (more) important than a luxury freebie," he said.